-- The water level fluctuated, resulting intermittent draining noises.
+- The water level fluctuated, resulting in intermittent draining noises.

 - Small bubbles coming out of the bottom of the drain pipe.
 Not a good thing for maintaining CO2 levels in the water.